-	Shall I begin by telling you about its ability to soothe inflamed conditions or should I focus on its use as a digestive bitter?
-Or perhaps, as every Beatrix Potter fan knows well, I should speak about the usefulness of chamomile as a sleeping aid for naughty rabbits?
+Shall I begin by telling you about its ability to support a healthy inflammatory response, or should I focus on its use as a digestive bitter?
+Or perhaps, as every Beatrix Potter fan knows well, I should speak about the usefulness of Chamomile as a sleeping aid for naughty rabbits?

-You can see the problem.
-But with a little thought, I feel I can tie everything that is wonderful about chamomile down to one word: soothing.
+With a little thought, I feel I can tie everything that is wonderful about Chamomile down to one word: soothing.

 So what exactly does this hyper-reactive and irritable state look like?
-Well, just imagine the irritable child (of any age) who has worked themselves up into such a frenzy that they have a stomach ache, a headache, they can't sleep and they've broken out all over in into hives.
+Well, just imagine the irritable child (of any age) who has worked themselves up into such a frenzy that they have a stomach or head ache, they can't sleep and are experiencing skin irritations for flare ups.
 I'm sure we can all picture multiple people like this; maybe we've even found ourselves in such a state on certain occasions.
-This is the person to whom you want to give a big steaming mug of chamomile tea before sending them to bed.
+This is the person to whom you want to give a big steaming mug of Chamomile tea before sending them to bed.

 The combined effect is one of relaxation on all levels.
-Just as chamomile exerts its effects directly on the tissues of the digestive tract, it can also be used topically to soothe other tissue inflammation -- namely in the respiratory tract and externally on the skin.
+Just as Chamomile exerts its effects directly on the tissues of the digestive tract, it can also be used topically to soothe other tissue — namely in the respiratory tract and externally on the skin.
 Chamomile tea in a neti pot is a great ally during allergy season to provide direct topical comfort for sinus irritation.

 WishGarden Herbs' formulas containing Chamomile: